Tips&TricksTech

 How to Format SD Card Using CMD

-7. Next, type in the command format fs=fat32 and hit the Enter button.
-The letters fs are an abbreviation for the file system, whereas fat32 is the file system known as File Allocation Table.
+7. Next, type the command format fs=fat32 and hit the Enter button.
+The letters fs are an abbreviation for the file system, whereas fat32 is the file system known as the File Allocation Table.
 If you’d like your SD card to store files over 4GB, format it is using exFAT.

 How to Format SD Card Using CMD

 8. To finish the procedure, assign the SD card a drive letter so that you may get it in Windows Explorer.
-Do this by typing, delegate correspondence.
+Do this by typing delegate correspondence.
 The correspondence may be any letter of your choice.

 How to Format SD Card Using CMD